morganpurdy/100-day-challenge/README.md

 ## Day 14
 So I missed out working on any coding yesterday.
 It was just a busy day!
 And I had hardly any time today to do anything but I squeezed in a little work.
 I added to the "about me" portion of my portfolio page.
 I summarized my experience and then I wanted to add Font Awesome social media buttons, but those gave me trouble.
 Haven't been able to solve that yet.
 I am wondering if Codepen is just a little weird about them?
 I don't think I'll have a ton of time tonight or tomorrow to figure it out.
 But then I am off Monday and Tuesday so I hope to take advantage of those days!

+## Day 15
+Today I spent my hour chatting with other people involved with the 100 day challenge.
+It was really cool to hear about their experiences and what they are learning about and building.
+The two people I talked to are involved with coding programs in school or online.
+It makes me think more about the industry and its challenges, but in a good way I think.
+I feel inspired and rededicated to the challenge after a day like today!
+I am excited I have tomorrow off to spend some time getting back to my portfolio site.
+The few bugs I am focused on working out are:
+* Making images actually appear not just on my personal computer.
+Right now I link to them through a dropbox account.
+Could it be in privacy settings?
+* Figuring out how to set up a form.
+It must involve a database of some sort.
+But it would be cool to get to the bottom of that!
+* Using Font awesome icons to link to my social media accounts on my portfolio.
+There was a lesson on the icons in Freecodecamp but it's not working quite right in Codepen.

+Maybe tomorrow I can also look up some articles about being a self-taught coder/developer!
+Maybe that will encourage me a little more each day.